 What is the FAFSA and how do I apply?

 The FAFSA, or Free Application for Federal Student Aid, is the primary source of funding for students.
-Students can apply online at www.fafsa.ed.gov.
-Students must reapply each year.
+Students can apply online and must reapply each year.

 When should I complete the FAFSA?